 Having regularly competed at the hands of different drivers for over 10 years, the Hillman Minx is seen in brilliant condition.
 The White paintwork and Red decal remain in a highly presentable state boasting minor yet charming track use damage.

 All brightwork is present and boasts a racing shine, with pitting and blemishes visible as expected from a regularly campaigned classic.
 Further racing improvements have also be fitted to the Minx such as leather bonnet/boot safety straps and external fire extinguisher.

 Today the transformed original road to track racing cabin is notably simplistic in the aesthetic, ensuring no distractions from the driver's focus and the finish line.
 Fitted with a Ridgard racing seat and Luke six-point harness, the Hillman retains its period door cards, passenger and rear seating finished in Red vinyl with White piping.
 The classic looking dash has been given the race treatment boasting an instrument pod with rev counter, fully functional gauges and switches and track-spec plumbed-in fire extinguisher.

 HILLMAN MINX | MECHANICALS

-A proven competitive racing example as a result of consistent performance maintenance ensuring the original 1725cc Sunbeam Rapier engine with Holbay cylinder head and camshaft are performing to the highest standard.
+A proven competitive racing example as a result of consistent performance maintenance ensuring the rebuilt 1598cc engine with Holbay cylinder head and camshaft are performing to the highest standard.
 Paired with several upgrades such as uprated lightweight alloy flywheel, competition clutch and high torque starter motor, the Minx sits comfortably at home on the track.